14 Easy Steps to Better Sleep

 Get the Lighting Right

 Turn on the lamps an hour before bed to signal to your body that it’s time to wind down for the night.
 And, research shows that it’s best to sleep in a dark environment.
 Any lights on confuse our bodies into thinking that it’s daytime.

 Of course, with kids, we have night lights everywhere.
 However, I have removed some blinking lights previously in our bedroom.
 And a sleep mask could help with this too.

 Keep it Cool

 The bedroom should be between 60-67 degrees to help cool the body.
 We have all noticed that it’s extremely difficult to sleep when warm!

-I’ve started sleeping with the fan on again and open windows.
+I’ve tried sleeping with the fan on again and open windows.
 It helps so much!

 Include White Noise

 The fan helps with this as well!
 LeBron James even uses a white noise app to get his best sleep possible while doing the crucial work of recovering his body after games.

 I do have the app from this site HERE for white/relaxing noise, which I LOVE.

 Get Screens Out Or Off